moonkie

 If your baby has three or fewer wet diapers in 24 hours, your baby is likely dehydrated and needs medical attention before other problems arise.

 Another way to check for dehydration is to watch for the color to come back after pressing your baby's arm, head, leg, or belly.
-Your baby is hydrated when the color returns to normal before 3 seconds.
-If the spot stays pale longer than 3 seconds, contact your pediatrician.
+Your baby is hydrated when the color returns to normal within 3 seconds.
+If the spot remains pale for more than 3 seconds, contact your pediatrician.

 12. Does Cold Weather Make My Baby More Likely to Get Sick?